issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

   This has children, "General", "Site", "Source", and "Interaction".

 Hamiltonian/General
-  GEneral parameters such as the number of site types.
+  General parameters such as the number of site types.
   This has children, "NSTYPE", "NITYPE", "NXMAX", and "Comment".
   ::